NimunB/Whiplash/README.md

 # Whiplash
-A data art piece that aims to subvert our expectations of news headlines, and the counties they originate from.
+A data art piece that aims to subvert our expectations of news headlines, and the places they originate from.
+Powered by Google's Sentiment Analysis, Streetview API, and News.

 Presented at the University of Waterloo's end of term FINE/CS 383 Exhibition.

 Video: https://youtu.be/ZacUwuQO5II